santifa/rustea/README.md

 Either grab a pre-build copy:

+    curl -L https://github.com/santifa/rustea/releases/download/v0.1.1/rustea-min > /usr/local/bin/rustea

 or build `rustea` on your own:

     git clone https://github.com/santifa/rustea.git
     cd rustea
     cargo build --release

+Now you can create a new repository within in your Gitea Instance.
+__!!!
+Be aware that you must initialize your repository with some README.md or something else.
+An empty repository refuses to add new files via API !!!__

+Afterwards, you can either create the `~/.rustea.toml` by yourself or run `rustea init --name <TOKEN-NAME> <URL> <REPO> <OWNER>`.

 `rustea` uses some optimization for the binary size: [[Ref]](https://arusahni.net/blog/2020/03/optimizing-rust-binary-size.html), [[Ref]](https://github.com/johnthagen/min-sized-rust)

   * [x] build in release mode